As a WAV volunteer, you’ll learn how to measure the following six elements of stream health using scientific tools and techniques:

 The goal of this monitoring is to characterize the total phosphorus concentrations most commonly occurring in the streams during the primary algae and aquatic plant “growing season” of May through October.

-WAV has a rich history of citizen monitoring dating back to 1996.
+WAV has a rich history of volunteer monitoring dating back to 1996.
 Over the years, projects have been undertaken to answer research questions and gather data on specific topics of interest.